Rrschch-6/Azure_DP100_Toturials/Study Notes - Azure Machine Learning/02-Data.md

 A Data Asset in Azure ML is a specific piece of data stored in a Datastore.
 Creating a Data Asset is useful when you want to organize and version specific datasets and track their metadata.

-he supported paths you can use when creating a URI file data asset are:
+The supported paths you can use when creating a URI file data asset are:

 - Local: ./<path>
 - Azure Blob Storage: wasbs://<account_name>.blob.core.windows.net/<container_name>/<folder>/<file>